NicoMorle/python-learning-journal/week1_reflections.md

-So far I have learned that we will be working with AI to write longer and more complex code than we would otherwise be able to at our level.
+So far I have learned that we will be working with AI to write more complex code than we would otherwise be able to.
+We also learned about the different levels of programming languages, and why certain ones are used more than others.